Invasion of Algiers (1830): Battle of Sidi Khalef

 On the morning of 24 June, Algerian forces came back on Staoueli plateau and deployed themselves in front of French outposts.
 As the 1st French division started marching toward them in column formation, Algerian forces retreated toward the village of Sidi Khalef at the edge of the plateau.
 After some fighting, the Algerians were routed by a bayonet charge.
-French casualties were very low on that day, but Amédée de Bourmont, one of the French commander-in-chief's four sons, was among the killed.
+French casualties were very low on that day, but Amédée de Bourmont, one of the French commander-in-chief's four sons, was among the dead.